 There are type Villa types within the Resort.
 The detached Villas are slightly larger and have 3 bedrooms sleeping up to 6 people.
 They have an open plan kitchen and living room with a separate dining room area in the adjoining sun room.
 Two of the bedrooms are located downstairs – one double bedroom and one twin bedroom, along with the main family bathroom with shower over bath.
 Upstairs is the third and master bedroom with ensuite with shower and there is large gallery which looks down over the living space below.

 The semi-detached Villas also sleep up to 6 people in three bedrooms but they have two double bedrooms and a third bedroom with bunk beds (ideal for families with children.
 All bedrooms are located upstairs.
 There is a family bathroom with a shower over bath and the master double bedroom has an ensuite with shower.
 There is also a guest toilet downstairs.
+The downstairs living areas in the semi-detached villas are rommier than in the detached.

 The sitting rooms in all the Villas have recently undergone extensive refurbishments and now boast cosy wood burning stoves, SMART TV’s, comfortable couches, new curtains, and best of all – free WIFI to all guests!